 A more recent breakthrough in treatment for these and other mental health conditions (such as addiction) is TMS or transcranial magnetic stimulation.
 TMS is a non-invasive form of brain stimulation therapy that has proved highly effective in the treatment of neurological conditions.

-Here at the luxury residential rehab centre in Ibiza we have a team of highly qualified staff that are experienced in a range of therapies, to assist with the treatment of anxiety and depression, as well as other mental health conditions such as alcoholism, addiction, PTSD, and codependency.
+Here at the luxury residential mental health treatment centre in Ibiza, Spain we have a team of highly qualified staff that are experienced in a range of therapies, to assist with the treatment of anxiety and depression, as well as other mental health conditions such as alcoholism, addiction, PTSD, and codependency.

-We are also able to offer transcranial magnetic stimulation (TMS) on-site as a part of our treatment programs.
+We are also able to offer transcranial magnetic stimulation (TMS) on-site as a part of our treatment programmes.
+The use of TMS has proven to be highly effective in treatment-resistant depression, as well as other psychological disorders.